Two ISIS militants charged in deaths of James Foley and other American hostages in Syria

 Kotey and Elsheikh were captured in Syria by U.S.-backed Kurdish forces in 2018; Davis is imprisoned in Turkey.
 The U.S. military took custody of the two defendants from its Kurdish allies after Turkey invaded northern Syria.

-In interviews with the Post and other news outlets, Elsheikh and Kotey admitted to demanding information from hostages for ransom negotiations.
+In interviews with The Washington Post and other news outlets, Elsheikh and Kotey admitted to demanding information from hostages for ransom negotiations.
 They said they engaged with Americans James Foley, Kayla Mueller, Steven Sotloff, Peter Kassig and other Western prisoners who were subsequently killed.
 But they claimed to have no involvement in or advance knowledge of those executions.

 The indictment says they were directly involved in the torture of hostages and in their deaths.
 According to prosecutors, when Emwazi executed a Syrian prisoner, Elsheikh videotaped the slaying while Kotey instructed other hostages to kneel and hold handmade signs pleading for release.
-The indictment also says the two worked closely with Abu Muhammed al-Adnani, a top strategist and chief spokesperson for the Islamic State until his death in 2016.
+The indictment also says the two worked closely with Abu Muhammad al-Adnani, a top strategist and chief spokesperson for the Islamic State until his death in 2016.

+Demers said the British evidence allowed prosecutors to tell “the fullest story we could about what these defendants did.”

-The bodies of the murdered hostages have never been found; the circumstances of Mueller’s death remain unclear.
+The bodies of the slain hostages have never been found; the circumstances of Mueller’s death remain unclear.
 Relatives said in an editorial earlier this year that they hope a prosecution will reveal new information.

 “Like any grieving relatives, we want to know the full truth about what happened to our loved ones, and we want to see our children’s murderers held accountable,” they wrote.